Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 Site collection storage limit is 1TB per collection.
 Here is a great chart that breakdown all the capacity totals in SharePoint Online.

-For specific questions, please contact DII, or submit a LANDesk ticket.
+For specific questions, please contact ADS, or submit a LANDesk ticket.

 What is the difference between a SharePoint site contributor and a SharePoint site administrator?